 LUWIZ

 Learning GEO means mastering optimization for generative engines: ChatGPT, Perplexity, Gemini, Claude and Google's AI Overviews.
 The discipline rests on three families of skills.
 Understanding how LLMs select and cite their sources, since they do not execute JavaScript and favor self-sufficient factual passages.
-Structuring citable content, with direct answers, FAQPage schema and off-site brand authority.
-Measuring your share of voice in AI answers, a metric that neither Google Analytics nor traditional SEO tools provide by default.
+Structuring citable content, with direct answers, FAQPage schema and brand authority built off-site.
+Measuring your share of voice in AI answers, a metric that neither Google Analytics nor classic SEO tools provide by default.
 The good news: GEO builds on solid SEO foundations, not against them.
-Anyone who already knows how to audit a site, structure a content silo and produce expert content holds half the path.
+Whoever already knows how to audit a site, structure a content cluster and produce expert content holds half the path.
 The other half is learned through practice.
-Here is the complete roadmap, concept by concept, exercise by exercise.
+Here is the complete roadmap, tier by tier, exercise by exercise.

-GEO is not learned on a blank page.
-It is built on SEO foundations.
-Anyone who already knows how to make a site indexable, structure a content silo and produce expert content holds half the skill.
+GEO is not learned on a blank page: it is built on SEO foundations.
+Whoever already knows how to make a site indexable, structure a content cluster and produce expert content holds half the skill.

-There is nonetheless a clear break between the two disciplines.
+Yet there is a sharp break between them.
 SEO optimizes for a ranking of blue links.
 GEO optimizes for a citation inside a synthesized answer.
 The goal is no longer to be clickable, but to be citable.
-This nuance changes everything in the way you structure content, phrase an answer and measure performance.
+This nuance changes everything in how you structure content, phrase an answer and measure performance.
+To set the vocabulary before practicing, the reference definition is in our article what is GEO.

 Key takeaway